 As part of the ordinary course of business, the Group is subject to contingent liabilities in respect of certain litigation.
-Currently, there is no outstanding litigation.
+Currently, there is no outstanding litigation with a possible negative effect on the Group.

 24. Related party transactions

 Related parties include members of the Board of Directors and the Executive Management of the Group.
 The following transactions were carried out with related parties: